General Inferential Limits Under Differential and Pufferfish Privacy: Pure ϵ -Differential Privacy as an Interval of Measures

-As a direct consequence of the above definition, the odds ratio $P\left(A\right) / P\left(B\right)$ -- for any $P \in \IInt{L,U} $ and any $A, B \in \mathscr{F}$ -- is bounded between $L\left(A\right)/U\left(B\right)$ and $U\left(A\right)/L\left(B\right)$, whenever the ratios are well-defined.
-An equivalent concept is the \emph{density ratio class} \citep{berger1990robust}, defined as follows: Fix some $\nu \in \Omega$ and pick $\nu$-densities $l \le u$.
-The density ratio class $\IInt{l,u}$ consists of $\nu$-densities $f$ satisfying $l \le f \le u$.
-(This is equivalent to Definition~\ref{def:iom} since every $\mu \in \IInt{L,U}$ is absolutely continuous with respect to $U$ and so will always have a $\nu$-density when $\nu = U$.)
-Density ratio classes are often used as prior neighborhoods in robust Bayesian analysis due to their attractive properties; see e.g. \cite{wasserman1992invariance}.
-Moreover, interval of measures can also represent neighborhoods of sampling distributions \citep{lavine1991sensitivity}.
-When used in conjunction with other prior neighborhoods it augments Bayesian robustness beyond prior robustness, without resorting to trivial posterior bounds.
+As a direct consequence of Definition~\ref{def:iom}, the odds $P\left(A\right) / P\left(B\right)$ -- for any $P \in \IInt{L,U} $ and any $A, B \in \mathscr{F}$ -- are bounded between $L\left(A\right)/U\left(B\right)$ and $U\left(A\right)/L\left(B\right)$, whenever these ratios are well-defined.
+An IoM can also be expressed as a \emph{density bounded class}, which is defined as follows: Fix some $\nu \in \Omega$ and pick $\nu$-densities $l \le u$.
+The density bounded class $\IInt{l,u}$ consists of $\nu$-densities $f$ satisfying $l \le f \le u$.
+(This is equivalent to Definition~\ref{def:iom} when $U \in \Omega$ since every $\mu \in \IInt{L,U}$ is absolutely continuous with respect to $U$ and so will always have a $\nu$-density when $\nu = U$.
+See Proposition~\ref{propDRCIoM} in Appendix~\ref{appendixAdditionalResults} for more details.)
+Density bounded class, or the closely-related density ratio classes, are often used as prior neighbourhoods in robust Bayesian analysis due to their attractive properties; see e.g. \cite{berger1990robust, lavineApproachRobustBayesian1991, wasserman1992invariance, seidenfeld1993dilation} and especially \cite{wassermanComputingBoundsExpectations1992}.
+Moreover, IoMs have also been used to represent neighbourhoods of sampling distributions \citep{lavine1991sensitivity}.
+When used in conjunction with prior neighbourhoods they augment Bayesian robustness beyond prior robustness without resorting to trivial posterior bounds.
+In fact, a neighbourhood of sampling distributions must have densities bounded away from zero and infinity -- as is the case for a density bounded class $\IInt{l,u}$ (with $0 < l$ and $u < \infty$), but is not so for other popular neighbourhood models -- to ensure that the resulting posterior neighbourhood have non-trivial extrema \citep[Example~1]{lavine1991sensitivity}, a point which is closely connected to the necessity of $\dMult$ for encoding the notion of ``privacy as indistinguishability'' (see Remark~\ref{remarkIndistinguishability}).

+Here and elsewhere in this article, the term ``density'' is used in the broad sense of the Radon-Nikodym derivative $\frac{d\mu}{d\nu}$ of a measure $\mu \in \Omega$ with respect to a dominating measure $\nu \in \Omega$.
+Among other examples, this usage encompasses both probability density functions (PDFs) of continuous real-valued random variables (where the dominating measure is the Lebesgue measure) and probability mass functions (PMFs) of discrete random variables (where the dominating measure is the counting measure).

 Theorem~\ref{thm:dp-iom} establishes an equivalence between the $\epsilon$-DP property of a data-release mechanism $M$ and the interval of measures $M$ induces.

 \begin{definition} Two datasets $x, x' \in \mathcal X$ are \emph{connected} -- or more precisely, $d$-connected -- if $d(x,x') < \infty$.
 In this case, we say that $x$ is a \emph{connection} of $x'$, and that the probability measures $P_x$ and $P_{x'}$ are \emph{connected}.
 More generally, $S \subset \mathcal X$ is connected if all $x, x' \in S$ are.